boneskull/to-keypath/README.md

 let keypath = toKeypath(path); // 'a.b.c'

 // valid integers are represented in brackets
-// invalid javascript identifiers are wrapped in brackets & double-quotes path = ['a', '0', '.c'];
+// strings which cannot be used w/ dot notation are wrapped in brackets & double-quotes path = ['a', '0', '.c'];
 keypath = toKeypath(path); // 'a[0].["."].c'
 ```